Splatboy20081-Dev/Splatboy20081-Dev.github.io/README.md

 # RutherinSite
-A website made for Rutherin Shaders
+A website made for Rutherin's Shaders

 Hosted on: https://rutherin.netlify.com/